Achievable logoAchievable logo

 Examples: hedge funds, pension funds, mutual funds, insurance companies

-The par value for bonds is typically $1,000, although it’s very possible you could encounter questions with higher par values.
-The bond’s interest rate, also known as its coupon or nominal rate, is based on par.
+The par value for bonds is typically $1,000, although you may see questions with higher par values.
+The bond’s interest rate, also called its coupon or nominal rate, is based on par.
 For example:

 $1,000 par, 5% bond

-This bond will pay two $25 interest payments a year, totaling $50 of annual interest.
-Regardless of who owns the bond or what price was paid for the bond, it always pays this amount of interest.
-The par value and the interest rate never change over the life of the bond.
+This bond pays two $25 interest payments per year, totaling $50 of annual interest.
+No matter who owns the bond or what price was paid for it, it always pays this amount of interest.
+The par value and the interest rate do not change over the life of the bond.

-Unlike dividends, interest payments cannot be skipped.
-If the issuer skips an interest payment, they will be sued by the bondholders and taken to bankruptcy court.
-Simply put, bond issuers must make their interest payments.
-Otherwise, it’s considered a default, similar to a person declaring bankruptcy because they can’t pay outstanding loans.
+Unlike dividends, interest payments can’t be skipped.
+If an issuer skips an interest payment, bondholders can sue and force the issuer into bankruptcy court.
+In other words, bond issuers must make their interest payments.
+If they don’t, it’s a default, similar to a person declaring bankruptcy because they can’t pay outstanding loans.

-The term ‘coupon’ might sound out of place, but there’s a historical reference.
-Before the 1980s, bonds were generally sold in certificate form.
+The term “coupon” has a historical origin.
+Before the 1980s, bonds were commonly sold as paper certificates.

 San Francisco Pacific Railroad Bond WPRR 1865